astral-sh/ruff/README.md

 Usage: ruff [OPTIONS] <COMMAND>

 Commands:
-  check    Run ruff on the given files or directories (this command is used by default and may be omitted) explain  Explain a rule clean    Clear any caches in the current directory or any subdirectories help     Print this message or the help of the given subcommand(s)
+  check    Run Ruff on the given files or directories (default) explain  Explain a rule clean    Clear any caches in the current directory and any subdirectories help     Print this message or the help of the given subcommand(s)

 Options: